CyriusG/networkscanner/README.md

 ### Configure the Celery worker

 Paste the following code into /usr/lib/systemd/system/celery.service, make sure to change {working directory} to the root directory of the application.
+Make sure that you also create the /var/run/celery and /var/log/celery directories, otherwise the worker will not start.

 ```systemd
 [Unit]